WICG/canvas-color-space/CanvasColorSpaceProposal.md

 Selection should be based on the best color space match (see above).
 For srgb, at least 8 bits per component is recommended; for p3, 10 bits; and for rec2020, 12 bits.
 The float16 format is suitable for any colorspace.
 There may soon be a proposal to add a way of detecting HDR displays, possibly something like "window.screen.isHDR()" (TBD), which would be a good hint to use the float16 format.

 #### The linearPixelMath context creation attribute
-The linerPixelMath context creation attribute indicates whether encoded (non-linear) pixel values should be transiently converted to linear space for performing arithmetic on color values.
+The linearPixelMath context creation attribute indicates whether encoded (non-linear) pixel values should be transiently converted to linear space for performing arithmetic on color values.
 * Defaults to false.
 * Has no effect if the pixelFormat uses floating-point numeric types.
 * Affects the behavior of: globalCompositeOperation, image resampling performed by drawImage, gradient interpolation.